jiptool/jip/README.md

     uri=http://repo1.maven.org/maven2/
     type=remote

-Be careful that the .jip file will overwrite default settings, so you must include local and central repository explicitly.
+Be careful that the .jip file will overwrite default settings, so you must include default local and central repository explicitly. jip will skip repositories once it found packages matches the maven coordinator.

 Links
 -----